 The proceeds of fuel taxes, motor vehicle taxes, rental motor vehicle and tour vehicle surcharge taxes, and unemployment insurance taxes are deposited into special funds.
-In addition, portions of the tobacco taxes, transient accommodations taxes, environmental response energy, and food security taxes and conveyance taxes are deposited into special funds.
+In addition, portions of the tobacco taxes; TATs; environmental response, energy, and food security taxes; and conveyance taxes are deposited into special funds.